CRE BoK and Risk Management

 The 2018 ASQ CRE Body of Knowledge has a new top-level section titled II.
 Risk Management.

 A few of the topics, 6 of the 9, are the same or similar to topics in the previous CRE BoK.
 There are three new topics that extend the reliability engineers need to know, understand, and use risk management tools.

 Overall the new section of Risk Management has three groups of topics:

 Let’s take a quick look at the details in this new section and highlight the changes and new elements.

 Risk management techniques topic is new.
 Building on the suite of tools and approaches to identifying risks in ISO standards and literature, we should be familiar a host of ways to identify and manage risks.
 The inclusion of the phrase, risk management framework, implies we’ll are familiar with the various available frameworks.

 There are frameworks specific to industries and others that are more theoretical than practical.
 The basic ability to list risks that may impact reliability performance and safety are not new.
 We often have to consider risks involving technical, scheduling and financial concerns.
 The basic concept is not new, other than understanding a risk management framework.

 Type of Risk is not a new topic.
-There a few article on types of risk under the tag I. B. 3.
+There are a few articles on types of risk under the tag I. B. 3.
 Types of Risk

-There are plenty of risks that we should consider within an organization, within a product development process, or within a asset management program process.
-Just listing the risks is a start, yet we do need to sort, prioritize, organization, and understand the risks in order to deal with them efficiently.
+There are plenty of risks that we should consider within an organization, within a product development process, or within an asset management program process.
+Just listing the risks is a start, yet we do need to sort, prioritize, organize, and understand the risks in order to deal with them efficiently.